 529 Plan Tax Benefits for Grandparents

-You may also be eligible for additional state tax benefits, depending on where you live, and which plan you use.
+You may also be eligible for additional state tax benefits, depending on where you live and which plan you use.
 Over 30 states allow residents to claim a state income tax deduction or credit for contributions to a 529 plan.
 Most of these states only offer tax benefits when you use your home state’s plan.
 Check your state’s rules to see if you qualify.

 529 Plan Estate Planning Benefits

-529 plan contributions above the $15,000 annual limit will count against your GST lifetime exemption.
-In 2020 and 2021, the GST tax exemption is the same as the lifetime gift tax exemption ($11.58 and $11.7 million, respectively).
+529 plan contributions above the annual gift tax limit will count against your GST lifetime exemption.
+In 2024, the GST tax exemption is the same as the lifetime gift tax exemption ($13.61 million).

-You can shelter an even larger gift if you elect to spread a lump-sum contribution between $15,000 and $75,000 over a five-year period.
+You can shelter an even larger gift if you elect to spread a lump-sum contribution between $18,000 and $90,000 over a five-year period.
 This strategy is called superfunding a 529 plan.